jvalenzuela/atform/doc/source/intro.rst

 Introduction
 ============

-The |project_name| software is intended for writing test procedures, which often requires significant repetition, iteration, or other similar time-consuming and error-prone tasks where computers excel.
+The Acceptance Test Form package, or |project_name|, is software intended for writing test procedures, which often requires significant repetition, iteration, or other similar time-consuming and error-prone tasks where computers excel.
 This software employs the Python programming language to help alleviate